19 May 2022

 It reduced allocations to developed and emerging market government bonds in favour of high-quality US corporate bonds and inflation-linked government bonds.

 It reduced exposure to US consumer staples, US REITs, and US energy, which were trading at high valuations, in favour of higher allocations to US small-cap and financial stocks.

 These changes worked out well.
 Year-to-date, they’ve helped our portfolios outperform their benchmarks across all risk levels¹.

 The most important thing you can do is, simply, stay the course.
 During periods of market volatility, investor sentiment can swing too far towards optimism or pessimism and cause markets to move more than what seems justified by their fundamental value.

 Successful investors understand that markets tend to overreact and are more likely to keep their investing behaviour consistent amid any shifts in the market environment.

 If you have enough money set aside for your near-term expenses, and have a healthy emergency fund, it makes it easier to let your longer-term investments ride through cycles of market volatility.

 Even if you’re seeing negative portfolio returns, here’s what you should do:

 ✅ maintain your DCA amounts,

-✅ keep your asset allocation if you’re comfortable with your current SRI, and
+✅ keep your asset allocation if you’re comfortable with your current risk level, and

 ✅ stay invested